Proof of Authority

 The mechanism:

-Validator Selection: Set of trusted, pre-approved validators are designated to create blocks.
+Validator Selection: A set of trusted, pre-approved validators are designated to create blocks.

 Block Creation: Validators take turns creating blocks.
-Each block is signed by creator.
+Each block is signed by its creator.

-Validation: Other validators verify signature belongs to approved validator.
+Validation: Other validators verify that the signature belongs to an approved validator.

-Consensus: Block is accepted if signed by approved validator.
-No mining competition.
+Consensus: A block is accepted if signed by an approved validator.
+There is no mining competition.

-Misbehavior Handling: If validator signs conflicting blocks or otherwise misbehaves, they can be removed from validator set.
+Misbehavior Handling: If a validator signs conflicting blocks or otherwise misbehaves, they can be removed from the validator set.

 Finality: Blocks are final after being included.
-No risk of reorg.
+There is no risk of reorganization.

-Speed and efficiency are PoA's strengths—no computational work needed, no PoS capital requirement.
+Speed and efficiency are PoA's strengths.
+There is no computational work needed and no capital requirement.

 PoA Characteristics